slotThe/slotThe.github.io/posts/bqn-json.md

-One tiny change has to be made to the building of the sublists: if our input is `"[]"`, then `1-˜ln/l` will be `⟨¯1⟩`, to the list as a whole will be dropped!
+One tiny change has to be made to the building of the sublists: if our input is `"[]"`, then `1-˜ln/l` will be `⟨¯1⟩`, so the list as a whole will be dropped!
 We can hackily fix this by always appending the total number of closing brackets to the back of the list via `(+´c)∾˜`.
 If the list is empty, then this will accommodate for that case.
 Otherwise, the left argument to *group* will be one element longer than the right one.